-Camila Cabello exits Fifth Harmony
+Fifth Harmony 'truly hurt' by Camila Cabello exit

 - Camila Cabello has a song out with Machine Gun Kelly

+The group went on to try to explain what led to Cabello splitting from the group.

+"We have spent the past year and a half (since her initial solo endeavor) trying to communicate to her and her team all of the reasons why we felt Fifth Harmony deserved at least one more album of her time," their statement said.
+"In mid November we were informed via her manager that Camila was leaving the group.
+At the time we were informed that December 18th would be her final performance with Fifth Harmony.
+We were truly hurt."

-The popular girl group announced this Monday that Camila Cabello has left the group.
+It was announced publicly on Monday that Cabello had left the group.

-"After 4 and a half years of being together, we have been informed via her representatives that Camila has decided to leave Fifth Harmony," they said in a statement posted on social media.
+"After 4 and a half years of being together, we have been informed via her representatives that Camila has decided to leave Fifth Harmony," they said in a statement then.
 "We wish her well."

 The group formed in 2012 after finishing in third place on the American version of "The X Factor."